smorrrs/Desperados-III-Resources/level_guide.md

 The three targets are in the following locations:
 * Near the boat, walking with the two long coats
 * At Rosie's cabin in the top-right
-* Along the road in the bottom-right near the gossiping doctor
+* Along the road in the bottom-right near-ish where the tooth doctor is in the base level

 The model target inside the bank won't react to seeing you.